- Your Library

 - Read, Learn & Explore

-Calgary Public Library members love their eBooks and audiobooks — in 2018, 1.8 million digital titles were checked out from our eLibrary.
-This equals the same number of checkouts in our largest community libraries!
+Calgary Public Library members love their eBooks and audiobooks — in 2022, over four million digital titles were checked out.

 But major multinational publishers are placing restrictions on digital titles.
 A number of best-selling titles are unavailable for Canadian public libraries to purchase in digital audiobook format, including some prominent Canadian and Indigenous works .